Skin wrinkles and blemishes

 - For some conditions, dermabrasion may be a less costly alternative to laser, and just as effective.

-- Cosmetic surgery (facelift, forehead lift, neck lift) can help correct tissue sagging and wrinkles.
+- Cosmetic surgery (facelift, forehead lift, and neck lift) can help correct tissue sagging and wrinkles.
 Several techniques that are faster and safer than traditional methods have been developed.

 - A combination of tailored treatments is most likely to bring the best results.

-As you age, your skin undergoes gradual changes:
+With age, skin undergoes gradual changes:

 - Cells divide more slowly and the inner layer of skin (the dermis) starts to thin.
 Fat cells beneath the dermis begin to shrink.
 In addition, the ability of the skin to repair itself decreases with age, so wounds heal more slowly.
-The thinning skin becomes prone to injuries and damage.
+The thinning skin becomes prone to injuries, bruising, and damage.

 - The deeper layer of the skin, which provides the support structure for the surface skin layers, loosens and unravels.
 Skin then loses its elasticity (ability to stretch and return to position).
 As a result, skin sags and forms furrows.